Comments

 Section 1 - Purpose and Context

 (1) Western Sydney University is committed to offering students an innovative and accessible range of student learning abroad programs to support the development of students as global citizens.
-(Refer to the Graduate Attributes Guidelines).
+(Refer to the Curriculum Design and Approvals Procedures - Graduate Attributes).

 (2) The purpose of this policy is to define the principles and conditions for managing and approving student participation in international learning abroad programs.
 This policy applies to all student learning abroad programs.